airnativeextensions/nativeextensions-documentation/docs/nativemaps/index.md

 ## Documentation

-The [wiki](https://github.com/distriqt/ANE-NativeMaps/wiki) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/nativemaps).
+The [documentation site](https://docs.airnativeextensions.com/docs/nativemaps) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/nativemaps).

 More information here: